 But it’s not just the clinical evidence we like.
 Kate Meier, NASM-CPT, USAW-L1, CF-L1, and GGR Head of Content tested the Weight Watchers app and gave it really high scores overall.
 She scored WW a 5 out of 5 for features because it has more than 11,000 available recipes and can track several activities and body metrics.
 It also syncs with Apple Health and other fitness apps, so you don’t have to manually input all your exercises.

-She also scored it a 5 out of 5 for community because of the sheer amount of people on the app and social media who have used it and/or are currently on the program.
+She also scored it a 5 out of 5 for community because of the sheer number of people on the app and social media who have used it and/or are currently on the program.
 You can connect with these people for support along your weight loss journey.
 And it starts at just $10 per month which is really reasonable for a comprehensive weight loss program.

 The only real negatives, according to Kate, are that the app can take some getting used to for those who aren’t tech-savvy and there are not a ton of tracking options—you can monitor activity, sleep, food, weight, and blood sugar, but that’s about it.

-For more, check out our in-depth WeightWatchers review
+For more, check out our in-depth WeightWatchers review.

 Editor’s note: Weight Watchers utilizes telehealth services as part of their platform that may have affiliations with GLP-1 agonists; we aren’t evaluating or condoning that part of their program, just focusing on the whole-food approach the brand takes to weight loss.

-Available oniOS and Android
+Available on | iOS and Android |

-Best Personal Training App for Women: Future
+Best Personal Training App for Women: Caliber

 Best Personal Training App